chenhongyu2048/LLM-inference-optimization-paper/README.md

 - [ ] [Towards End-to-End Optimization of LLM-based Applications with Ayo](https://dl.acm.org/doi/abs/10.1145/3676641.3716278):  utilizes task primitives as the basic units and represents each query's workflow as a primitive-level dataflow graph, enables optimizations in parallelization, pipelining across primitives of different modules, and enhances scheduling to improve application-level performance
 - [ ] [Improving the End-to-End Efficiency of Offline Inference for Multi-LLM Applications Based on Sampling and Simulation](https://arxiv.org/abs/2503.16893): multi-LLM's end-to-end running
 - [ ] [Tempo: Application-aware LLM Serving with Mixed SLO Requirements](https://arxiv.org/abs/2504.20068): Meet SLO requirements for all services in the system and accelerate the overall process, can be used in multi-agent application
+- [ ] [Pie: A Programmable Serving System for Emerging LLM Applications](https://dl.acm.org/doi/10.1145/3731569.3764814): decomposes the traditional generation loop into fine-grained service handlers exposed via an API and delegates control of the generation process to user-provided programs, accepted by SOSP'25

 ### Fault Tolerance

 - [ ] [Characterization of Large Language Model Development in the Datacenter](https://www.usenix.org/conference/nsdi24/presentation/hu): fault-tolerant serving in the future?
 - [ ] [Lazarus: Resilient and Elastic Training of Mixture-of-Experts Models with Adaptive Expert Placement](https://arxiv.org/html/2407.04656v1): Fault Tolerance in MoE training
 - [ ] [Partial Experts Checkpoint: Efficient Fault Tolerance for Sparse Mixture-of-Experts Model Training](https://arxiv.org/abs/2408.04307): checkpointing in MoE
+- [ ] [Robust LLM Training Infrastructure at ByteDance](https://dl.acm.org/doi/10.1145/3731569.3764838): from bytedance, in training, accepted by SOSP'25

 ### Energy Optimization